 We originally published this book recommendation when Helen Yoest’s book Plants with Benefits was first published in 2014.
 Even though it’s now a few years old, we still think this is the best gardening book for anyone with an interest in aphrodisiacs.
 And now that spring has somehow snuck up on us while we all nest safely in our homes, there is no better time for this gardening guide to natural aphrodisiac herbs, vegetables and flowers.
 So get out your trowel and let’s get dirty!

-Grow the ultimate aphrodisiac garden with Plants with Benefits
+Learn to grow natural aphrodisiac plants with Plants with Benefits